ChainsAutomation/chains/README.md

 While most home automation software focuses on supporting a single piece of hardware, we aim to support them all and make them work together.

-##What are nodes, devices and services?
+##What are nodes(master/slave), devices and services?

 In the Chains documentation we often refer to nodes, devices and services, these are explained below.

 ###Node
 Nodes are computers runnning Chains.
 Multiple machines are supported, and they communicate on a regular tcp/ip network using RabbitMQ.
+If you run chains on only one machine you must run the "master" node, this is the hub of the chains system and takes cares of `rules` described below.
+Slave nodes are installed on additional computers that you may add to the chains network.

 ###Device
 A `device` is a program that controls something in chains, usually a piece of hardware like a ligh controller or internet service like pushover.net.